NHMPA Constitution and Bylaws

 Section 3: Secretary – The Secretary shall perform such duties as usually pertain to the office of Secretary, and shall keep a record of all meetings and transactions of this organization.

 Section 4: Treasurer – The Treasurer shall have charge of all funds of this organization, shall deposit them in such bank as the Board of Directors shall direct, shall draw all checks and vouchers for the disbursement of funds of this organization, and shall make reports and give bond as the Board of Directors may direct.
 The cost of this bond shall be paid by the organization.

-Section 5: Board of Directors – Board of Directors - The Board of Directors shall have the power to raise and expend all funds of this organization to collect all monies due, have control of expenses, set the price of all items offered for sale by the Association, present a budget to the members present at the annual meeting, determine the operating policies and to transact all other business of this organization, and to perform such other functions as are necessary.
+Section 5: Board of Directors – The Board of Directors shall have the power to raise and expend all funds of this organization to collect all monies due, have control of expenses, set the price of all items offered for sale by the Association, present a budget to the members present at the annual meeting, determine the operating policies and to transact all other business of this organization, and to perform such other functions as are necessary.
 It shall annually consider the recommendations of the members and develop, adopt, and promote an associate program of work.

 Section 6: Executive Committee – The Executive Committee shall consist of the President, Vice President, Secretary and Treasurer and shall have the power to act in the absence of the Board of Directors.

 All officers, except the Secretary and Treasurer, shall serve without compensation except that expenses incurred in the business of the organization shall be paid upon approval of the Board of Directors.